 Letting my gaze roam the dimly lit pub, I noticed there were quite a few men in various states of inebriation blatantly looking at her.

 My best friend, who could have easily become a model, was striking.
-Her blond hair and electric-blue eyes turned every man she met into putty in her hands.
+Her blonde hair and electric-blue eyes turned every man she met into putty in her hands.
 Her lithe body was what every man wished he had under him.
 But what nobody knew at first glance was that she was one of the smartest people in the world.
 Her IQ was off the charts and she had a job many coveted.
+She was a director in a prestigious investment firm.

 “It’s easy.
 I am a doctor.”
-I stuck my tongue out at her and her melodious laughter attracted more stares from those near us.
-“If I hadn’t found a way to block out distractions I’d never have graduated med school.”
+I stuck my tongue out at her, and her melodious laughter attracted more stares from those near us.
+“If I hadn’t found a way to block out distractions, I’d never have graduated med school,” I said, ignoring the rebound part.

 Now it was my turn to giggle at her silliness.
 “Of course not, Miss Younc.
 I’d never commit such an atrocity.”